HeXis-YS/intel-executable-patch/README.md

 # intel-executable-patch

-A python script that can patch executables and libraries compiled with Intel compiler (or Intel MKL), for better performance on **ANY** X86 processors.
+A python script that can patch executables and libraries compiled with Intel compiler (or Intel MKL), for better performance on **ANY non-Intel** X86 processors.

 Before running the script, **make backup copies of your binaries**!
 This is because the patching is irreversible and it might break softwares.
 **Use it at your own risk.**